Project-Bradnails/Bradnails/README.md

 -Slash

+Hi Guys,
+We are no longer actively managing and checking up on the status of the files on the repository.
+That means that if a file gets taken down by google, it may not be reuploaded.
+However, if someone in the community finds a new file, and submits a patch/push request to the code, we will take a look at the file (to make sure it isn't malicious, and then push it to the site.
+In a way, this project is now in the hands of the community, you guys will determine whether it stays alive, but with the activity we still see even 3 years after the project initially concluded, I am sure that Bradnails will remain a free and accessible souce for all your games and movies.

+-Stanfield

 ## Info
 ### **It's not our fault if you do stupid shit.
 Be careful.
 If you gatekeep Bradnails, you are wasting our efforts.
 This is for everyone.**
 ###### Made for Windows 10 school laptops